eclipse-ditto/ditto/documentation/src/main/resources/pages/ditto/basic-acknowledgements.md

 ## Requesting acknowledgements

-With every API call *modifying the state of a twin*, there is the option to provide requested acknowledgements.
+With every API call *modifying the state of a twin* and with every live command or live message, there is the option to request acknowledgements.

 ### Requesting acks via HTTP

 Either specify the following HTTP header fields:
   * **requested-acks**: a comma separated list of [acknowledgement labels](#acknowledgement-labels)<br/>
   Example: *requested-acks*: twin-persisted,my-custom-ack
-  * timeout: an optional time (in ms, s or m) of how long the HTTP request should wait for acknowledgements and block.
-Default: `60s`<br/>
+  * **timeout**: an optional time (in ms, s or m) of how long the HTTP request should wait for acknowledgements and block.
+  Default and maximum value: `60s`<br/>
   Examples: *timeout*: `42s`, *timeout*: `250ms`, *timeout*: `1m`

 Or specify the header fields as query parameters to the HTTP params, e.g.: